-Jimmy Wofford hearts Horse Nation #WHY YOU SHOULD, TOO
+Jimmy Wofford Hearts Horse Nation #WHY YOU SHOULD, TOO

-Contributor guidelines #CAN I GET A HOOF WITH THIS THING?
+Contributor Guidelines #CAN I GET A HOOF WITH THIS THING?

-Become a Horse Nation sponsor! #IT'S A WIN-WIN SITUATION
+Become a Horse Nation Sponsor! #IT'S A WIN-WIN SITUATION

-The 'Horse Phase' #SMARTPAK STORY OF THE WEEK
+How to Trim Your Young Horse's Hooves #SMARTPAK STORY OF THE WEEK

 Tip Your Editors